ForgeFlow/ras/README.md

-## RFID - OLED - ODOO program configuration ##
+## RFID - OLED - ODOO & Configuration Server program configuration ##

-1. Clone the repository and enter the folder:
+1. Clone the repository:

     > cd
     > git clone https://github.com/lurobe94/Raspberry_Code.git

+2. Install Flask for the server:

+    > pip install Flask

+3. Test the server to create the data.json file, which the main program will read to get the Odoo parameters:

     > cd Raspberry_Code
+    > python hello-template.py

+    Enter using any web browser to the Raspberry IP address (192.168.1.XX), and the login portal will appear.
+Enter the credentials (they can be changed in hello-template.py) and the configuration portal will appear.
+Enter then the Odoo parameters, a RFID card ID for the administrator, and do not select the update option, as you just clone it.

+    The data.json file must have been generated in the repository.
+Check the parameters are right.

-2. Before any configuration, test the main program by:
+4. Test the main program by:

-    > python test1.py
+    > python launcher.py

    The program should work as expected.
+You can use the administrator RFID card to end the program.

-3. To configure the RPi to run the program at boot, edit the rc.local file:
+5. To configure the RPi to run the program at boot, edit the rc.local file:

     > sudo nano /etc/rc.local

-   Add at the end, but before the "exit 0" line, the following: " python /home/pi/Raspberry_Code/test1.py & " (Maybe part of the path is different for you).
+   Add at the end, but before the "exit 0" line, the following:

+       python /home/pi/Raspberry_Code/launcher.py &
+       pyhton /home/pi/Raspberry_Code/hello-template.py &

+   Check he path, it can be different if you structured the folders in another way.
-   Don't forget the " & ", so that the program runs in a separated process and the RPi can initialize itself without problems.
+   Don't forget the " & ", so that the programs runs in separated processes and the RPi can initialize itself without problems.